srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 ### Exercise 4: Configure simulated device with X.509 certificate

 In this exercise, you will configure a simulated device written in C# to connect to your Azure IoT Hub via your Device Provisioning Service (DPS) using an X.509 certificate.
-This exercise will also introduce you to the workflow within the **simulated device** source code within the `/LabFiles` directory, and how it works to authenticate with DPS and send messages to IoT Hub.
+This exercise will also introduce you to the workflow within the **simulated device** source code, and how it works to authenticate with DPS and send messages to IoT Hub.

 1. If necessary, log in to your Azure portal using your Azure account credentials.

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.

-1. Open the Azure Cloud Shell by clicking the **Terminal** icon within the top header bar of the Azure portal, and select the **Bash** shell option.
+1. On the Toolbar at the top of the Azure portal window, click **Cloud Shell**

+    Verify that the **Bash** shell option is selected in the upper left corner of the Cloud Shell.

-1. Within the **Azure Cloud Shell**, navigate to the `~/certificates` directory by running the following command:
+1. Within the **Cloud Shell**, navigate to the `~/certificates` directory by running the following command:

     ```sh
     cd ~/certificates
     ```

-    The `~/certificates` directory is where the `certGen.sh` helper scripts was downloaded to and used to generate the CA Certificate for DPS previously.
+    The `~/certificates` directory is where the `certGen.sh` helper scripts were downloaded.
+You used them to generate the CA Certificate for DPS previously.
 This helper script will also be used to generate a device certificate within the CA Certificate chain.

-1. Run the following command to generate an _X.509 device certificate_ within the CA certificate chain with the device name of `simulated-device1`.
-This certificate will generate a leaf device X.509 certificate for your simulated device.
-This certificate will be signed by the CA certificate generated previously, and will be used to authenticate the device with the Device Provisioning Service (DPS).
+1. To generate an _X.509 device certificate_ within the CA certificate chain, enter the following command:

     ```sh
     ./certGen.sh create_device_certificate simulated-device1
     ```

-    Notice the device id of `simulated-device1` is passed to the `create_device_certificate` command of the `certGen.sh` script.
-This command will create a new X.509 certificate that's signed by the CA certificate and has the specified device id set within the _common name_, or `CN=`, value of the device certificate.
+    This command will create a new X.509 certificate that's signed by the CA certificate that was generated previously.
+Notice that the device id (`simulated-device1`) is passed to the `create_device_certificate` command of the `certGen.sh` script.
+This device id will be set within the _common name_, or `CN=`, value of the device certificate.
+This certificate will generate a leaf device X.509 certificate for your simulated device, and will be used to authenticate the device with the Device Provisioning Service (DPS).

     Once the `create_device_certificate` command has completed, the generated X.509 device certificate will be named `new-device.cert.pfx`, and will be located within the `/certs` sub-directory.

-    > **Note**:  This command overwrites the existing certificate.
-If you want to create a certificate for multiple devices, ensure you copy the `new-device.cert.pfx` each time.
+    > **Note**: This command overwrites any existing device certificate in the `/certs` sub-directory.
+If you want to create a certificate for multiple devices, ensure that you save a copy of the `new-device.cert.pfx` each time you run the command.

-1. Run the following command to download the generated X.509 device certificate from the Cloud Shell to your local machine:
+1. To download the generated X.509 device certificate from the Cloud Shell to your local machine, enter the following command:

     ```sh
     download ~/certificates/certs/new-device.cert.pfx